radius-project/website/content/_index.md

   content : "Kubernetes is great, but cloud-native applications also include API front ends, key-value stores, observability systems, and more.
 You deserve tooling and experiences that describe your entire app."
   button:
     enable : true
-    label : "Visualize a Radius application"
+    label : "Demo a Radius application"
     link : "https://demo.radapp.dev"

 ##################### Feature ##########################